marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 Let's select this options:

 - Layout: The _Layout.cshtml file that already exists in our project.
-That will cause the new login page, log out page and other Identity pages to share the same layout as the rest of our application.
+It will define a basic markup to be shared by the Identity pages and the rest of our application.
 - Identity pages: Login, Logout, Register, ExternalLogin.
 The scaffolding process will copy those pages to our application, where you can edit them.
 Note that you still can navigate to the other Identity pages that you left unmarked, but you cannot modify or customize them since they will not be present in the project.
-- Context class: AppIdentityContext: This class will be created in the confirmation window. user class: AppIdentityUser.
-This class will be created in the confirmation window.
+- Context class: AppIdentityContext.
+- User class: AppIdentityUser.
+Represents a user in the identity system

 After confirming these parameters, the scaffolding will modify our project.
 The most notable change is the new file structure under the Areas / Identity folder of our project.

 ![Identity Area](identity_area.png)

-What can we identify in these files/folder above?
+Observe the new structure under Areas folder:

-- The new AppIdentityContext class: It defines the context for the entities and relationships required to configure Entity Framework Core.
+- The AppIdentityContext class: this is the class for the Entity Framework database context used for identity.
-- The new AppIdentityUser class: it contains the user profile data used in the ASPNET Core Identity authentication and authorization processes.
+- The AppIdentityUser class: it represents a user in the identity system.
 - The pages below Pages / Account: Those are pages containing the markup code for Identity pages.
 They are Razor Pages, that is, a kind of MVC structure type where the view is in the file and the actions of the controller and the template reside in a single file.
 As we